Sipho Mbule

-Sipho Percevale Mbule (born 22 March 1998) is a South African soccer player who plays as a central midfielder for South African Premier Division side Mamelodi Sundowns.
+Sipho Percevale Mbule (born 22 March 1998) is a South African professional soccer player who plays as a central midfielder for South African Premier Division side Orlando Pirates.

+Career

 Mbule was born in Bethlehem in the province of Free State.
 He started his youth career at Harmony Sports Academy in 2013, alongside Teboho Mokoena, before joining SuperSport United's academy.
 He made his senior debut for SuperSport United in August 2017.

 Mbule has trained with the South Africa national under-17 team, and has represented the South Africa under-20, under-23 and senior international teams.